BindushreeMK/certificates/README.md

 - Thanks to the institutions and platforms that issue and support these certifications.
 - Special thanks to the course instructors and teams who have contributed to the creation of these learning paths.

-For any questions or feedback, feel free to contact me at [mkbindushree@gmail.com].
+For any questions/feedback/inquiries or to learn more about my professional achievements and experiences, feel free to contact me at [mkbindushree@gmail.com].